elliewix/archives-sql/01-selecting-data.md

 But note that the order of sorting will be from left to right.

 `SELECT * FROM pettigrew WHERE BoxNumber in(7, 8) ORDER BY Contents, Date;`

+All this only works as well as your data is formatted and cleaned.
+But these tools can be helpful in determining the extent of the cleaning needed.

 ## Challenge